 The BOG disagrees with the portion of this recommendation that would ask the Court to reevaluate the placement of its Boards "under the WSBA."
 The Court's Boards are staffed and administered by the WSBA, but they work "under" the Court's authority.
-The BOG believes that each of the currently operating Court Boards (leaving aside the pending resolution of POLB issues) is cost effective and well worthwhile.
+The BOG believes that each of the currently operating Court Boards (leaving aside the pending resolution of suspended POLB issues) is cost effective and well worthwhile.
 The BOG further believes that the WSBA has an excellent relationship with each of those Boards and that, while "tensions" may at times arise, there is nothing that the WSBA, the Boards, and the Court cannot work out though continued mutual respect and close collaboration.

 The BOG does agree, however, that the Court should consider whether it can help to ensure adequate funding for its Boards.
 By this, the BOG does not mean (as the Task Force seems to suggest) that the Court should carve-out its Boards from the same budget-setting processes that currently exist for all WSBA-related entities.
-Fairness to the WSBA members requires that when license fees are used to fund Court Boards, that funding should be subject to the same budgeting processes as all other WSBA-related entities.
+Fairness to Comment [A2]: Recommended by the work group on 7.13.2015 amending language to reflect the tentative action by S.Ct. on POLB the WSBA members requires that when license fees are used to fund Court Boards, that funding should be subject to the same budgeting processes as all other WSBA-related entities.
 But if the Court could find additional resources for funding its Boards, WSBA members would certainly welcome any funding assistance.
 Nonetheless, the BOG reiterates that these Court Boards are cost effective and well worthwhile and that the WSBA has no objections to continuing to staff and administer the Court's Boards.